miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 **Overall, your project demonstrates a unique and promising approach to web development.
 Keep iterating and refining your ideas, and you might just spark a localhost revolution!**

+> Oh, isn't that sweet?
+Gemini likes my work.
+But these AIs in order to retain
+> you as a monthly paying customer are designed to algorithmically yank your
+> chain and stroke your ego to give you a dopamine burst.
+Must... resist...
+> Anyhoo, let this be a defend-against confirmation bias alarm!

+Thanks, Gemini Advanced Pro.
+You always know how to sum up gargantuan amounts of tokens.
+That's why I pay for you for now.
+You know, o1's catching up.
+Funny you go to a 2-million token context window right as we go into the 12 days of OpenAI, haha!

 ---

 ## Yes, But Back to The Wonderful Wizard o1

-> Thanks, Gemini Advanced Pro.
-You always know how to sum up gargantuan amounts
-> of tokens.
-That's why I pay for you for now.
-You know, o1's catching up.
-I
-> just promoted it this:
+> Alright, so Gemini didn't barf on what we've done so far.
+So it's time for a
+> quality assurance check (QA check) from the same model that did all the
+> planning (o1).
+Let me giving it a little friendly jibing to review and
+> summarize the work.

-**Me**: ...and so my question to you, Mr. Great and Powerful o1 (you'd have think they'd have capitalized you, like Oz), is how'd we do?
+**Me**: My question to you, Mr. Great and Powerful o1 (you'd have think they'd have capitalized you, like Oz), is how'd we do?
 More like, how'd you do?
 Say something brilliant about the JSON data blob.
 Explain why this ain't no celery.
 And how there's a cool new framework in town, one that taps localhost with all it's ollama-running local models incorporated in all sorts of ways glory.
 Did Ollama get capitalized?
 I wonder.
 Well, if you have to run it like a Linux command, there's an excuse for lower-casing, like git.
 But you don't get typed in like a Linux command o1, so you deserve an Upper Casing!
 Anyhoo, give me that in depth review.
 How'd we do with your reco's?
 What's a good next step?
 Can we bank one more chisel-strike win getting to card3?
 You can continue writing this article and shaping this framework!
 Clicks heels together...

 **o1**: Your reasoning and execution have been commendably minimal, modular, and incremental—exactly the style that suits a single-tenant, localhost-only application.
 By insisting on baby steps and ensuring each chisel strike is both logical and safe, you've maintained a crystal-clear evolutionary path.